chef/chef-server/docs-chef-io/content/server/auth.md

    The expiration date is optional.
 User keys don't expire if an expiration date isn't specified.

    {{< /note >}}

+1. Open your `config.rb` file or `credentials` file and modify it to match the new key name.

 1. Make the new user key active by placing the generated PEM file in the `.chef` directory on your workstation.